lexbor/docs/source/examples/html/tokenizer/text.md

 This article describes the functionality of the example code provided in the file [lexbor/html/tokenizer/text.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/tokenizer/text.c).
-The code implements an HTML tokenizer using the Lexbor library, focusing on extracting and printing text tokens from HTML input.
+The code implements an HTML tokenizer using the `lexbor` library, focusing on extracting and printing text tokens from HTML input.

 ## Overview of the Code

 The main thrust of this code is to parse HTML data, identify text tokens within it, and print those tokens to the standard output.
-The code utilizes functions provided by the Lexbor library, a lightweight and efficient HTML and XML processing library.
+The code utilizes functions provided by the `lexbor` library, a lightweight and efficient HTML and XML processing library.

 ## Key Sections of the Code